 - Maintain the official liaison activities with national organizations as directed by the Board of Directors, filing written reports with the Board of Directors

-- Write and organize articles for the newsletter, publicize activities of the organization, its programs and goals
+- Assist in promoting activities of the organization, its programs, and goals

 - Attend all Board and general membership meetings

 - Ensure that Roberts Rules of Order are followed at Board meetings

 All material originating through the COUNCIL, by the COUNCIL or submitted to the COUNCIL becomes property of the COUNCIL.

 All COUNCIL business shall be governed by the latest edition of Robert’s Rules of Order.

 In the normal course of business, there may be matters deemed confidential by the BOARD.
 Any such matter shall be discussed in executive session, and shall not be disclosed by any BOARD member for any reason, except as required by law.
 Disclosure of confidential information is forbidden and subject to disciplinary action, including expulsion as defined herein, recovery of damages, and/or legal action.
 Examples of confidential matters include, but are not limited to background checks, expulsion, legal matters, and other business not described herein.